HL7/cancer-reporting/input/pagecontent/specification.md

 ### Actors
-* **Message Sender:** An application that exposes a clinical document to a consumer.
-This actor may be the creator of the document but could also be an intermediary.
+* **Message Sender:** An application sending a pathology report message to a consumer.
+This actor may be the creator of the message but could also be an intermediary.
 This can be thought of as the server in a client/server interaction.
-* **Message Destination:** An application that consumes a clinical document.
+* **Message Destination:** An application that receives the pathology report message.
 This can be thought of as the client in a client/server interaction.

 ### FHIR Paradigms Supported by This IG
 * RESTful API